nowakowsk/dukcpp/README.md

 ## User types

-With dukcpp, just about any copyable or movable object can be pushed to ES context, without any additional work on user's part.
+With dukcpp, any copyable or movable object can be pushed to ES context, without any additional work on user's part.

 ```cpp
 struct S {};